-Park Guell is extremely popular and receives upwards of four million tourists every year.
+Park Guell is extremely popular and receives upwards of ten million tourists every year.

-This attraction in Barcelona is second only to Sagrada Familia, which welcomes 5 Million tourists annually.
+This attraction in Barcelona is second only to Sagrada Familia.

 Park Guell is situated off Carrer d’Olot in Barcelona.

 Park Guell is made up of two parts – the Monumental Core, which requires the purchase of a ticket, and the unrestricted area which requires no ticket.

 Monumental Core makes up 5% of this Park and contains most of Antoni Gaudi’s work.

 Park Guell Map

 Check out the Park Guell map below to get a sense of the park.